-These structures folded well into their shapes as indicated by agarose gel electrophoresis (Supplementary Figure 4) demonstrating a clean monomeric folding except for the three-hole disc where some dimerization is seen.
+These structures folded well into their shapes as indicated by agarose gel electrophoresis (Figure S4), which demonstrated a clean monomeric folding except for the three-hole disc where some dimerization is seen.
 AFM was again employed to investigate the folding (Figure 3).
 As these structures contained finer features, like the fingers on the hand, than the regular sheets, some deformation can be seen in some of the meshes in AFM.
-Still, many structures appeared well-formed (Supplementary table 2).
+However, many structures appeared well-formed (Table S2).

-In conclusion, we have demonstrated that producing two dimensional DNA nanostructures from meshes is a simple yet powerful method, yielding novel structures with interesting properties.
+In conclusion, we have demonstrated that producing 2D DNA nanostructures from meshes is a simple yet powerful method, yielding novel structures with interesting properties.
 We find that the rigidity of the structures is highly dependent on the meshwork design.
-Multiple meshworks can be combined in one mesh, this could be utilized to create structures with both rigid and flexible segments.
-The recent advances in simulation^[27] of DNA nanostructures indicate that it may soon be possible to predict the properties of such structures.
-We find that triangulated meshes fold successfully to their programmed shape and at the same time give 70% more surface coverage for a given scaffold strand compared to classic DNA origami flat sheets, and in addition can be folded and remain stable in physiological salt conditions.
+Multiple meshworks can be combined in one mesh; this could be utilized to create structures with both rigid and flexible segments.
+The recent advances in the simulation^[27] of DNA nanostructures indicate that it may soon be possible to predict the properties of such structures.
+We find that triangulated meshes fold successfully to their programmed shape and at the same time give 70% more surface coverage for a given scaffold strand compared to classic DNA origami flat sheets, and in addition can be folded and remain stable under physiological salt conditions.